rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

  Before starting in Ethos you should:

   - Create an application in the Ethos Integrations UI.
 Make sure the application is subscribed to the "person-holds" resource.
+  - Created application needs the credentials setup so it can query person-holds resources
   - Get the APIkey for the application that is created

  ## Local developer machine setup